cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 `ChannelKeeper.CheckOpen` method will be introduced.
 This will replace `onChanOpen*` defined under the routing module specification.
-Instead of define each channel handshake callback functions, application modules can provide `ChannelChecker` function with the `AppModule` which wille be injected to `ChannelKeeper.Port()` at the top level application.
+Instead of define each channel handshake callback functions, application modules can provide `ChannelChecker` function with the `AppModule` which will be injected to `ChannelKeeper.Port()` at the top level application.
-`CheckOpen` will find the correct `ChennelChecker` using the `PortID` and call it, which will return an error if it is unacceptible by the application.
+`CheckOpen` will find the correct `ChennelChecker` using the `PortID` and call it, which will return an error if it is unacceptable by the application.

 The `ProofVerificationDecorator` will be inserted to the top level application.
 It is not safe to make each module responsible to call proof verification logic, whereas application can misbehave(in terms of IBC protocol) by mistake.

 The `ProofVerificationDecorator` should come right after the default sybil attack resistent layer from the current `auth.NewAnteHandler`:

 ```go